 About 10% of femur fractures are seen in companion with other fractures or with severe visceral injury.
 Patients with polytrauma can have a systemic inflammatory response which can lead to possible multi-organ failure.

 Physicians must make all efforts to detect additional injuries at the time of presentation and to prevent complications associated with these injuries.
 Special attention should also be paid to the spine and pelvis in this group.

 Frail Elderly Patient, Low Energy or Absent Trauma

 This patient is most commonly an elderly female who fell from standing or had a sudden pain without overt trauma.
-Elderly patients with a fracture may have cognitive dysfunction from a pre-existing dementia or from acute delirium (caused by pain, dehydration, adverse effects of medications, among other causes).
+Elderly patients with a fracture may have cognitive dysfunction from a pre-existing dementia or from acute delirium brought on by pain, dehydration, and adverse effects of medications, among other causes.
 These patients thus cannot articulate a detailed history of injury.

 In the diagnosis of femur fractures below the lesser trochanter, x-ray evaluation is sensitive and specific, and the fracture is usually obvious (Figure 2).

 In addition to shaft fractures, the femur may be broken more distally.
 These fractures can extend into the knee joint (see Figure 3).